 The primary focus of the Filipino Cave Divers (FCD) is the exploration, survey and subsequent protection of underwater cave systems in the Philippines.

-The organization is very active in the discoveries and explorations of underwater cave systems and to date, there is no other organization like the FCD that exists in the country.
+A National Cave Committee (NCC) member since 2016, the organization is very active in the discoveries and explorations of underwater cave systems and to date, there is no other organization like the FCD that exists in the country.
 It was established in the late 2012 with the initiatives of Jake Miranda, Dr. Alfonso Amores (†) and Bernil H. Gastardo.

 The group is continuing the legacy of Dr. Amores who discovered in 2001 the Pawod cave system in Mactan- Cebu.
 Alex Santos, the country’s pioneering Filipino technical cave diver who forayed into underwater caves in Luzon and Mindanao in the 1990s, is on the Executive Board of the FCD.

-FCD members are composed of gainfully employed individuals from different educational backgrounds and various technical and cave diver training agencies/providers that are bound together by the spirit and passion for explorations.
+FCD members are composed of individuals from different educational backgrounds and various technical and cave diver training agencies/providers that are bound together by the spirit and passion for explorations.
 The current members of FCD include, among others, scientists, doctors, geologists, biologists, photojournalist, underwater videographers and photographers